JulianKarlBauer/ci_pytest_ga/slides.md

-# Tests
+# More on Tests

-- Coding involves verification.
-- Verification involves comparisons between calculated values and (known) expectation.
-- A single comparison yields a boolean result.
-`result = comparison(value, expectation)`
-- Comparisons of non integer numbers usually require specification of a tolerance.
+A test is a procedure which prepares and performs a comparison.

 &nbsp;

-- A test is a procedure which prepares and performs a comparison.
-- A test either passes or fails.
+A comparison

+- is done between calculated values and (known) expectation,
+- yields a boolean result,
+- requires specification of a tolerance if non-integer entities are compared.

+&nbsp;

-- Any conditional expression which evaluates to
+Any conditional expression which evaluates to

-`True` if something works as expected and `False` otherwise, can be turned into a test.
+- `True` if something works as expected and
+- `False` otherwise, can be turned into a test.

 # Tests in Python